gsidh761/vpn-ssh-mac/README.md

 **Todo:**
 1. Better detection system to check if the VPN has been disconnected or not
 2. Check for SSH timeout?
+3. Delete the install.sh file after the installation has been completed